sneha-afk/KeplerKV/docs/planning.md

 * `class Handler`: processes and executes commands to the store
     * `class Lexer`: lexical analyzer for commands
+        * `class Token`: container of a string token read and its inferred type (i.e command, value, unknown)
     * `class Parser`: parses semantic meaning out of the tokens generated from the lexer
+        * `class ASTNode`: represents a `Token`'s meaning and any contained data
     * Execution and validation done within `Handler`: may consider exporting this to a class if too unwiedly
+* `class Store`: in-memory representation of the store
+    * `class StoreValue`: variant type to hold different types of data

 ## goals